SAP/InfraBox/docs/install_gcloud.md

 **Don't forget to add your external IP address, which you have created earlier, as loadBalancerIP**

+### Create TLS certificate
+If you already have a certificate for your domain you may skip this.

+    $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /tmp/tls.key -out /tmp/tls.crt -subj "/CN=infrabox.example.com"

+Now create a Kubernetes secret for the certificate:

+    $ kubectl create secret tls infrabox-tls-certs --key /tmp/tls.key --cert /tmp/tls.crt

 ### Install Minio
 [Minio][minio] is S3 compatible storage.
 We use it as storage for the internal docker registry as well as for storing caches, input/outup